 3.12.
-Approved Chemicals: All chemicals used shall be non-toxic to human beings, birds, and animals.
+Approved Chemicals: All chemicals used shall be non-toxic to human beings, birds, and animals, under normal use, shall not be used.

-- 3.13.
-Organic fertiliser is not to be applied within 10m of surface water (including ditches), hedges, field margins, or environmentally sensitive sites or 50m from springs, wells, or boreholes. - 3.14.
-Artificial fertiliser is not to be applied within 2m of water (including ditches), hedges, field margins, or environmentally sensitive sites. - 3.15.
-Compost: Peat-free compost to be used, as necessary to ensure planting thrives. - 3.16.
-Improver: Tree pits/ planting beds should receive Green-Tree Soil Improver incorporated into tree pits/ planting beds in line with the supplier's recommendations.
-As supplied by Green-Tech or similar. - 3.17.
-Cultivation of Undisturbed Topsoil: All landscaped areas are to receive appropriate cultivation using either: - Disc harrow to the full depth of topsoil can be used on larger areas that require the breaking of clods, chopping surface growth and levelling of soil. - Plough to full depth of topsoil can be used for larger areas that require the uppermost soil to be turned to bring fresh nutrients to the surface whilst burying weeds. - Ripping at 500mm centres to the full depth of topsoil can be used for larger areas that require the soil to be broken up to allow plants to penetrate the soil to access soil, water and nutrients to aid healthy plant growth. - Rotary cultivation to the full depth of topsoil can be used on smaller areas. - 3.18.
+3.13.
+Organic fertiliser is not to be applied within 10m of surface water (including ditches), hedges, field margins, or environmentally sensitive sites or 50m from springs, wells, or boreholes.

+3.14.
+Artificial fertiliser is not to be applied within 2m of water (including ditches), hedges, field margins, or environmentally sensitive sites.

+3.15.
+Compost: Peat-free compost to be used, as necessary to ensure planting thrives.

+3.16.
+Cultivation of Undisturbed Topsoil: All landscaped areas are to receive appropriate cultivation using either:

+- Disc harrow to the full depth of topsoil can be used on larger areas that require the breaking of clods, chopping surface growth and levelling of soil. - Plough to full depth of topsoil can be used for larger areas that require the uppermost soil to be turned to bring fresh nutrients to the surface whilst burying weeds. - Ripping at 500mm centres to the full depth of topsoil can be used for larger areas that require the soil to be broken up to allow plants to penetrate the soil to access soil, water and nutrients to aid healthy plant growth. - Rotary cultivation to the full depth of topsoil can be used on smaller areas.

+3.17.
 Areas that have been cultivated are to be left for one month to allow for consolidation, with topsoil levels made up and weeds managed during the settlement period.

-- 3.19.
-The soil within the root spread of existing trees, hedgerows, and other vegetation to be retained is not to be cultivated. - 3.20.
-Immediately before cultivation soil improver is to be applied at an even spread over all areas to be planted. - 3.21.
+3.18.
+The soil within the root spread of existing trees, hedgerows, and other vegetation to be retained is not to be cultivated.

+3.19.
+Immediately before cultivation soil improver is to be applied at an even spread over all areas to be planted.

+3.20.
 Final cultivation, after the consolidation period, any compacted topsoil is to be broken up to full depth.
 The tilth is to be loosened, aerated and suitable for blade grading during suitably dry weather conditions-maximum particle size to 10mm.
-Any undesirable material brought to the surface including visible weeds, roots, and large stones with a dimension exceeding 50mm are to be removed. - 3.22.
-Finished Levels After Settlement: - Adjacent to grass areas: 50mm above adjoining paving, kerbs or hard surface (to allow a mower to pass freely over both grass and hard landscape areas). - Seeded areas: Extend cultivation into existing adjacent soft landscape areas sufficient to ensure full marrying in of the levels. - Adjoining soil areas: Marry in. - Existing trees, hedgerows, and other vegetation: Do not dig or cultivate, levels to marry in on the edge of the root protection area. - Planted areas including the thickness of mulch: 75mm below adjoining paving, kerbs or hard surface (to avoid topsoil and mulch from spilling onto adjacent hard landscape areas).
+Any undesirable material brought to the surface including visible weeds, roots, and large stones with a dimension exceeding 50mm are to be removed.

+3.21.
+Finished Levels After Settlement:

+- Adjacent to grass areas: 50mm above adjoining paving, kerbs or hard surface (to allow a mower to pass freely over both grass and hard landscape areas). - Seeded areas: Extend cultivation into existing adjacent soft landscape areas sufficient to ensure full marrying in of the levels. - Adjoining soil areas: Marry in. - Existing trees, hedgerows, and other vegetation: Do not dig or cultivate, levels to marry in on the edge of the root protection area. - Planted areas including the thickness of mulch: 75mm below adjoining paving, kerbs or hard surface (to avoid topsoil and mulch from spilling onto adjacent hard landscape areas).

-4.0 Plants and Trees Generally
+4.0 Plants Generally

 - 4.1.
-Plants/ Trees Generally: All plants and trees are to be materially undamaged, sturdy, healthy and vigorous.
-Plants and trees are to be in good shape without elongated shoots with a balanced branch system.
+Plants Generally: All plants are to be materially undamaged, sturdy, healthy and vigorous.
+Plants are to be in good shape without elongated shoots with a balanced branch system.
 They are to be free from pests, diseases, discolouration, weeds, and physiological disorders.
 Species are to be true to name and ideally of local provenance.
-If plants or trees arrive on site with any defects or damage the plants/ trees shall be rejected and replaced. - 4.2.
-Plants/ Trees shall comply with the relevant parts of BS3936 Nursery Stock, including: - Part 1 Specification for Trees and Shrubs. - 4.3.
-All planting material shall be sourced from a nursery which is accredited with the Plant Healthy accreditation, holders of the Woodland Trust UK and Ireland Sown and Grown (UKISG), as well as the ISO 14001 Environmental management accreditation. - 4.4.
-Suppliers of plant material shall hold a plant passport.
+If plants arrive on site with any defects or damage the plants shall be rejected and replaced. - 4.2.
+Plants shall comply with the relevant parts of BS3936 Nursery Stock, including: - Part 1 Specification for Trees and Shrubs.